-During the operational phase there would be a larger compound based around the new valve house building located in the vicinity of the existing valve house building.
+During the operational phase there would be a larger compound based around the new valve house building located in the vicinity of two of United Utilities existing buildings.
 The larger compound would by necessity have a larger hardstanding area and longer lengths of boundary fencing.
 Whilst the compound would be larger than the existing one its overall size would still be relatively small and utterly dwarfed by the medium scale landscape, significantly diminishing its impacts.
 Where visible in near distance views, the compound would appear as a small component of a very broad landscape - at distances greater than 0.5km there would likely be almost negligible impacts on views due to the beneficial effects of the topography and new/existing vegetation.

 The applicant proposes to use traditional building materials and reflect the local built vernacular in the design of the valve house which should ensure that it does not appear as an incongruous structure in the landscape.
-In addition, there would not be a significant difference in size between the new and existing valve house building ensuring a degree of visual harmony.
+In addition, there would not be a significant difference in size between the new valve house building and the existing nearby buildings ensuring a degree of visual harmony.
 These buildings would, where visible, also form a relatively small component of nearby views.